SantosJGND/santosjgnd.github.io/docs/_posts/2023-03-25-paramiko-tests.markdown

 The `connect` method creates a mock server, and the `__enter__` method yields the mock server context manager.
 The `__exit__` method closes the mock server.
 The `__enter__` method also yields the `paramiko.SSHClient()` context manager, and returns the `ConnectorParamiko` object.
 This way, the `ConnectorParamiko` object can be used to mock the methods of `paramiko.SSHClient()`.

-This was a bit of a challenge, but it was fun to solve.
-I hope this helps someone else.
+That's it.
+Forgive me if this was obvious, but I couldn't find a solution anywhere else.
+I hope this helps someone.